FHSLTW/ephesus/README.md

    David, King Solomon, priests, and scribes.
 Altogether the Old Testament was completed hundreds of years before Jesus.
 These books were originally written mostly in Hebrew with some portions written in Aramaic.

 * **Torah (Pentateuch)**: A subset of the Old Testament, the Torah is the first five books of the Hebrew scriptures and Christian bible.
 Commonly attributed solely to Moses, which would imply authorship in the 2nd millenium BCE.
-This attribution, however, is contentious due to references inconsistent with this time period (Genesis 14:14, Genesis 36:31), as well as a third-person reference to Moses (Numbers 12:3).
+     *_Note:This attribution is contentious due to references inconsistent with this time period (Genesis 14:14, Genesis 36:31), as well as a third-person reference to Moses (Numbers 12:3)._

  * **New Testament**: all the books of the New Testament were written some time after Jesus, probably between 50 CE and 120 CE.
 The Old Testament and New Testament comprise the Christian Bible, although the total number of books